SHIVOGOJOHN/Web-scrapping-data-from-Jumia-website-and-save-to-a-sql-database-and-csv-file/README.md

-# Web scraping data from the Jumia website and saving it to a SQL database and CSV file.
+# Web scraping data from the Jumia website and saving it to a MySQL database and CSV file.
 - Here, I provide code and illustrate how to scrape data from a website using the BeautifulSoup and **lxml** Python libraries. **lxml** is chosen as the parser for BeautifulSoup to parse the HTML content of the webpage, this is because **lxml** is faster than the default Python parser (html.parser).
 - The scraped data is then saved to a **MySQL** database and **CSV File**.